eleda77/eleda77.github.io/docs/vocab_list.md

 **postillion** - a person who rides the leading left-hand horse of a team or pair drawing a coach or carriage, especially when there is no coachman

+**prebendary** - an honorary canon; a canon of a cathedral or collegiate church whose income originally came from a prebend

 **prestidigator** - a performer who uses tricks and sleight-of-hand to entertain the crowd

 **primigravida** - a woman who is pregnant for the first time

+**privative** - (of an action or state) marked by the absence, removal, or loss of some quality or attribute that is normally present; (grammar) (of a particle or affix) expressing absence or negation, for example, the a- (from the alpha privative in Greek), meaning “not,” in atypical

 **procatalepsis** - a figure of speech in which the speaker raises an objection to their own argument and then immediately answers it